-Spend 4 Story Points when you take the Wounded condition to get a royal scolding from a villain instead.
-The scolding works exactly as the Wounded condition until after the fight scene, when it is dropped.
-The only thing hurt is your pride.
+Spend 4 Story Points when you take the Wounded condition to get a royal spanking from a villain instead.
+The spanking works exactly as the Wounded condition until after the fight scene, when it is dropped.
+The only thing hurt is your bum and your pride.